Cotswolds: Geography

 Chipping Campden is notable as the home of the Arts and Crafts movement, founded by William Morris at the end of the 19th and beginning of the 20th centuries.
 Morris lived occasionally in Broadway Tower, a folly, now part of a country park.
 Chipping Campden is also known for the annual Cotswold Olimpick Games, a celebration of sports and games dating to the early 17th century.
 Of the Cotswolds' nearly 800 sqmi, roughly 80 per cent is farmland.
 There are over 3,000 mi of footpaths and bridleways, and 4,000 mi of historic stone walls.

 The Cotswolds limestones form part of a range of sedimentary rocks deposited in the Middle Jurassic period, the Great Oolite Group and the Inferior Oolite Group.
 They run between Dorset on the English Channel coast and Scarborough on the Yorkshire coast of the North Sea.
 Although more famous for their limestone lithologies, they also contain sandstones and mudstones.
-Within the Cotswolds area, the Great Oolite Group contains limestones formations such as: Cornbrash, White Limestone and Athelstan Oolite.
+Within the Cotswolds area, the Great Oolite Group contains limestone formations such as: Cornbrash, White Limestone and Athelstan Oolite.
 In this area, the Inferior Oolite Group contains limestones such as Birdlip Limestone, Aston Limestone and Salperton Limestone formations.
 In the East Midlands, the Inferior Oolite Group contains Lincolnshire Limestone (plus Northampton Sandstones containing Ironstone that were quarried for the steelworks at Scunthorpe and Corby).
 In the southwest of England, the Ham Hill Limestone Member of the Bridport Sand Formation is a honey-coloured limestone reminiscent of the northern Cotswolds limestones.
 Such areas are sometimes referred to as the Notswolds due to their similarity with the Cotswolds.

+Principal summits

+The following table lists the summits with more than 30 metres of prominence (Tumps) that lie within the National Landscape.